 Mary Shelley (1797-1851) was a British novelist, short story writer, dramatist, essayist, biographer, and travel writer, best known for her Gothic novel Frankenstein: or, The Modern Prometheus (1818).
 She also edited and promoted the works of her husband, the Romantic poet and philosopher Percy Bysshe Shelley.
 Her father was the political philosopher William Godwin, and her mother was the philosopher and feminist Mary Wollstonecraft.

 Lucius Shepard (1947 - 2014)Lucius Shepard was born in the USA in 1947.
 From the mid-1960s to the early 1980s he lived in various parts of the world and travelled widely.
 He won the John W. Campbell Award for best new writer in 1985 and also won the World Fantasy Award twice.
 He died in 2014.

-Robin Shepherd wrote this book while running the Europe programme at Chatham House, the Royal Institute of International Affairs in London.
-The author has drawn from two decades of experience working across Europe and in the US including several fellowships with major American think tanks.
+Robin Shepherd ran the Europe programme at Chatham House, the Royal Institute of International Affairs in London.
 He is quoted in and writes commentaries for newspapers around the world and has appeared frequently on the BBC, CNN and other broadcast outlets.
-He speaks Russian, Slovak, French and Czech
+He speaks Russian, Slovak, French and Czech.

 Jack Shepherd is an actor, playwright and director.
 He made his film debut in 1969 but is best known for his television roles, most notably as Detective Superintendent Charles Wycliffe in Wycliffe.
 He is an accomplished saxophonist and jazz pianist.